kyuupichan/electrumx/docs/HOWTO.rst

 The :envvar:`CACHE_MB` environment variable controls the total cache size ElectrumX uses; see :ref:`here <CACHE>` for caveats.

-Here is my experience with the codebase of year ago (the current codebase is faster), to given heights and rough wall-time.
+Here is my experience with the codebase of early 2017 (the current codebase is faster), to given heights and rough wall-time.
 The period from heights 363,000 to 378,000 is the most sluggish::